History of Southampton: Medieval period (1154–1485)

 Henry II, the first King of the House of Plantagenet, was a regular visitor to Southampton and established Southampton Castle.
 The Castle was principally used to store the King's wine.
-Surviving remains of 12th Century merchants houses such as King Johns House and Canutes Palace are evidence of the wealth that existed in the town at this time.
+Surviving remains of 12th-century merchants’ houses such as King Johns House and Canute’s Palace are evidence of the wealth that existed in the town at this time.
 Archaeological excavations have revealed evidence of other houses of similar stature.

-By the 13th century, Southampton had become a leading port and was particularly involved in the trade of French wine and English wool.
+By the 13th century Southampton had become a leading port and was particularly involved in the trade in French wine and English wool.
 The Wool House was built in 1417 as a warehouse for the medieval wool trade with Flanders and Italy.

-By 1173, the St Mary Magdalen leper Hospital was established to the north of the town.
+By 1173 the St Mary Magdalen leper Hospital was established to the north of the town.
 St Julians Hospital, otherwise known as God's House Hospital, was founded around 1196 by Gervase 'le Riche'.
 The Franciscan friary was later built alongside God's House hospital.
 Bowls was first played regularly on the green adjacent to God's House Hospital in 1299.
 The green still exists.
 It is the world's oldest surviving bowling green.The town was sacked in 1338 by the French.
-Charles Grimaldi, purchaser of Monaco for the Grimaldi family was involved in the raid and is said to have used the plunder to help found the principality of Monaco but no firm evidence exists to substantiate the claim.
+Charles Grimaldi, purchaser of Monaco for the Grimaldi family, was involved in the raid and is said to have used the plunder to help found the principality of Monaco but no firm evidence exists to substantiate the claim.
 After this attack the city's walls, parts of which date from 1175, were extensively improved and reinforced.
 Lacking proper finance for the construction of a full defensive wall, the solution involved joining the existing exterior walls of existing merchant houses together to form part of the defensive structure.
 The city walls include God's House Tower, built in 1417, the first purpose-built artillery fortification in England.
 The walls were finally completed in the 15th century.
 A large part of the town's walls remain today.
-Over the years God's House Tower has been used as home to the city's gunner, the Town Gaol and as storage for the Southampton Harbour Board.
-Until September 2011, it housed the Museum of Archaeology.
+Over the years God's House Tower has been used as home to the city's gunner, the town gaol and as storage for the Southampton Harbour Board.
+Until September 2011 it housed the Museum of Archaeology.

 The Black Death reached England in 1348 via the merchant vessels that regularly visited Southampton at that time.

-The 12th century Red Lion pub on the High Street below the Bargate within the old walls is where in 1415, immediately prior to King Henry V of England's departure from Southampton to the Battle of Agincourt, the ringleaders of the 'Southampton Plot', Richard, Earl of Cambridge, Henry Scrope, 3rd Baron Scrope of Masham and Sir Thomas Grey of Heton, were tried and found guilty of high treason, before being summarily executed outside the Bargate.
+The 12th-century Red Lion pub on the High Street below Bargate within the old walls is where in 1415, immediately prior to King Henry V of England's departure from Southampton to the Battle of Agincourt, the ringleaders of the 'Southampton Plot', Richard, Earl of Cambridge, Henry Scrope, 3rd Baron Scrope of Masham and Sir Thomas Grey of Heton, were tried and found guilty of high treason before being summarily executed outside Bargate.

-During the Middle Ages, shipbuilding became an increasingly important industry and was to remain so for centuries to come.
+During the Middle Ages shipbuilding became an increasingly important industry and was to remain so for centuries to come.
 The city became a county corporate in 1447.